 MSCI Japan Empowering Women Index

-The MSCI Japan Empowering Women Index (WIN), which is part of the MSCI environmental, social and governance (ESG) index family, aims to represent the performance of companies that are leading within their GICS®1 sector groups in terms of promoting and maintaining gender diversity, while also meeting certain quality criteria.
+The MSCI Japan Empowering Women Index (WIN), which is part of the MSCI environmental, social and governance (ESG) indexes, aim to represent the performance of companies that are leading within their GICS®1 sector groups in terms of promoting and maintaining gender diversity, while also meeting certain quality criteria.

 Companies that promote and maintain higher levels of gender diversity among their workforce may be better positioned to withstand talent shortages and generate more sustainable performance with reduced risk.
 To support institutional investors seeking exposure to companies that are promoting and maintaining gender diversity among their workforce, MSCI has developed the MSCI Japan Empowering Women Index (WIN)2.